inaimathi/trivialai/README.md

 ### 3) Ask the model to choose a tool

-All LLM clients support a helper that prompts for a tool call and validates it:
+All LLM clients (Ollama, Claude API, ChatGPT, GCP, Bedrock) support a helper that prompts for a tool call and validates it:

 ```python
 from trivialai import ollama